kwilczek/linux-router/README.md

 # How to make a router out of a Linux machine

-What sort of a machine would be adequate?
-Basically, any machine that has at least two wired network interfaces.
+*What sort of a machine would be adequate?* Basically, any machine that has at least two wired network interfaces.
 My home router is an old Thinkpad X230 with a single built-in Ethernet port; the second one is a USB Ethernet adapter.

-Is it expensive to have such a router powered on all the time?
-It might be, but it shouldn't be.
+*Is it expensive to have such a router powered on all the time?* It might be, but it shouldn't be.
 I tweaked my X230 to use about 10 W when idle (more about that later).
 If you are using an RPi, it should be much less, depending on the version of the board.

-Why do I need a second router?
-Routing will be only one of many things you will be able to do with such a contraption.
-One of the most important things is that you will learn while doing all those things mentioned below!
-I assume that a person reading this likes to tinker and has some basic knowledge on Linux operating system.
+*Why do I need a second router?* Routing will be only one of many things you will be able to do with such a contraption.
+One of the most important things is that you will learn while doing all those things mentioned below! :open_book: I assume that a person reading this likes to tinker and has some basic knowledge on Linux :penguin: operating system.
 Debian is the system of my choice.

 * ISP's routers have limited set of funcionalities.
 * Some of those functions often do not work properly (like a DDNS client).